A Candle for the Devil: Plot

 Laura breaks into the inn that night to search for evidence implicating the sisters in the disappearances, and investigates large wine vats in the basement, but flees when the sisters hear her.
 The next day, Laura returns to the inn with a local man, Eduardo, posing as her husband who has just arrived, and rents a room.
 Marta is suspicious, believing she has seen the man before in town.
 Meanwhile, during a meal at the inn's restaurant, a woman falls violently ill with food poisoning; her husband notices an odd piece of meat on her plate, and he wraps it in a napkin to give to police.
 Late that night, Eduardo goes to investigate the inn's basement.
 In one of the vats, he finds pieces of flesh and bones floating in red wine, along with Norma's severed head.
 As he steps away from the vat, Marta stabs him to death.

 Meanwhile, at the local police station, it is determined that the piece of meat is in fact a chunk of flesh with an eyeball attached; the body part had been stirred up after Laura's earlier attempt to probe the contents of the vats.
 While the police and a band of villagers head to the inn, Laura goes to search for Eduardo, and finds him dead in the sisters' bedroom.
 There, she is confronted by the two women, who bind and gag her.
 Laura flees downstairs with her hands tied, and attempts to find an unlocked door.
 The sisters corner a helpless Laura against a window.
 She opens the drapes, however, revealing the police and villagers who witness the scene.

 Release

-The film received theatrical distribution via Paramount Pictures in Spain, and was released in the United States under the title It Happened at Nightmare Inn.
-In 2015, it received a Blu-ray release through Scorpion Releasing that was limited to 1,000 copies.
+The film received theatrical distribution through Paramount Pictures in Spain, and was released in the United States under the title It Happened at Nightmare Inn.

+Home media

+In 2015, the film received a Blu-ray release through Scorpion Releasing that was limited to 1,000 copies.
+Vinegar Syndrome reissued the film in 4K UHD Blu-ray format on 30 December 2025.